togrupe/dlive-midi-tools/README.md

 An example Excel file named: **dLiveChannelList.xls** can be found in the root folder.
 By default the channels 1-128 are available in the sheet.
 If you need less, just delete the channels you don't want to process.
 Please make sure that you have no gaps in channel column.
+Empty lines in between are currently not supported.

 Please make sure that you save your changes in the (*.xls) format.